puli/repository/README.md

 // => /path/to/resources/trans/en.xlf
 ```

-The `get()` method accepts either the path to the resource, a glob pattern or a
+The `get()` method accepts either the path to the resource, a glob pattern or an
 array containing multiple paths or patterns.
 If you pass a pattern or an array,
 the method will always return an array as well.